mejan/miniRegexParser/README.md

 How to use
 ==========

-id* is to find minmum id and possible infinty id.
+id* is to find minmum id and possible infinty id in a row.

 id is either a number or letter that most be fond.